-- b. lying cannot be universalized as it depends on the preexistence of honesty - c. emphasis is on what is the fair way to distribute goods among a group of people - d. people give up certain rights to government in exchange of security - e. social contract can be changes by the participants in a community
+- c. emphasis is on what is the fair way to distribute goods among a group of people - d. people give up certain rights to government in exchange of security - e. social contract can be changes by the participants in a community b; Easy